kevinnkimm/inventory_checker/README.md

-# alerts items that are out of stock, to in stock
+# alerts items that are in stock